reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

 To encrypt data at rest, we start by creating a **custom symmetric AWS KMS key**.
 Once the custom key is created, we need to enable encryption on both our SNS topic and SQS queue by configuring them to use our newly created KMS key.

-After enabling encryption, our developed publisher-subscriber flow will... drumroll ... stop working! 😭.
+After enabling encryption, our developed publisher-subscriber flow **will... drumroll ... stop working!** 😭.
 This is due to our SNS topic and SQS queue not having the required permissions to perform encryption and decryption operations using our custom KMS key, also our publisher microservice now lacks the necessary IAM permissions to encrypt the data before publishing it to our SNS topic.

-To resolve the above issues, we need to update the KMS key policy (resource-based) to include the following statements that grant SNS and SQS the necessary permissions to interact with our custom KMS key:
+To resolve the above issues, we need to update the KMS key policy (resource-based policy) to include the following statements that grant SNS and SQS the necessary permissions to interact with our custom KMS key:

 ```json
 [